codeperfectplus/SystemGuard/README.md

 - Notifications are sent to users and admins when a process is manually terminated.
 - Offers website monitoring tasks that trigger email alerts when a website becomes unavailable.
 - Configurable email alerts for various actions across the server.
-- Role-based dashboards tailored for Developer, Admin, IT Manager, and Manager roles (upcoming feature).
 - Option to download historical data in CSV format for detailed analysis (upcoming feature).
 - Server status monitoring with alerts for server downtime or recovery (upcoming feature).